Worms

 Nereis

-This is probably Nereis vexillosa, the pile worm.
-They’re easy to find on the exposed shore crawling around in the mussel beds under low light conditions.
-I’ve also seen them out on the sand and in shallow sand-filled pools around spring and summer low tides.
-Kozloff describes the swarming behavior of ripe adults (females are redder posteriorly than males).
+The nereids in this entry are probably Nereis vexillosa or something similar.
+Out on the mussel beds, especially if the light is low, they’re fairly uninhibited and you may see them on the surface abundantly, being their curious selves.
+I’ve also seen them out on the sand and in shallow sand-filled pools around the time of spring and summer low tides.
+Kozloff describes the swarming behavior of ripe adults (females are redder posteriorly than males—you’ll see some nice color, below in this entry).

 Here are examples from the rocks in and around mussel beds where Nereis can be reliably found when the timing of the tides permits.